GeekyAnts/nativebase-docs/versioned_docs/version-3.0.0-next.30/nativebase.md

 ## Notes on Web 🚨

 Please note that Web support is still under development.
-Nativebase will work on web, but we are still working towards a more comprehensive web experience for your apps.
+NativeBase will work on web, but we are still working towards a more comprehensive web experience for your apps.